EnvelopSound/EnvelopForLive/readme.md

 * John MacCallum, Rama Gottfried, Ilya Rostovtsev, Jean Bresson, and Adrian Freed, *"Dynamic Message-Oriented Middleware with Open Sound Control and Odot"*, ICMC, 2015.

 ### contents
-Version 1 of the Envelop system consists of:
+Version 1 of the Envelop for Live system consists of:
 * `envelop.maxproj` located in the `Projects` folder, which automatically loads the server and client patches along with their supporting files.

 And three Max for Live (M4L) devices which are contained in the `Max For Live Devices` directory: